google/oss-fuzz/docs/fuzzer_environment.md

 ## Runtime Dependencies

 You should not make any assumptions on the availability of dependent packages in the execution environment.
-Packages that are installed in [Dockerfile](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#dockerfile) or built as part of [build.sh](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#buildsh) are not available on the bot runtime environment (that run the fuzz targets).
+Packages that are installed via [Dockerfile](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#dockerfile) or built as part of [build.sh](https://github.com/google/oss-fuzz/blob/master/docs/new_project_guide.md#buildsh) are not available on the bot runtime environment (where the fuzz targets run).

 If you need these dependencies in the runtime environment, you can either
-- Install the packages in Dockerfile ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/Dockerfile#L19)) and then link statically against them ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/build.sh#L40))
+- Install the packages via Dockerfile ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/Dockerfile#L19)) and then link statically against them ([example](https://github.com/google/oss-fuzz/blob/master/projects/tor/build.sh#L40))